-It is the definition, planning, structuring and actual realisation of the benefits of a business change or business improvement project.
+It is the definition, planning and realisation of the benefits of a business change or business improvement project.
 It is quite possibly the most valuable thing you can do when involved in any kind of change, or significant investment that includes a project or change

 The reasons for this are varied, but a great deal is due to:

-- Too much emphasis on deliverables, or outcomes (e.g. capabilities) which on their own do not deliver specific benefits.
+- Too much emphasis on deliverables, or capabilities, which on their own are not specific benefits.

-- No mechanisms or in particular structures being in place to manage their realisation.
+- No mechanisms and in particular structures in place to manage their realisation.

 Projects are often considered finished when their deliverables are complete.
-However, the benefits of a project are typically realised over time.
-This may leave no one responsible during the realisation phase and often no structure through which to manage this key phase.
-For benefits realisation to work it is crucial to identify clear benefits (early in the life-cycle), and to assign ownership to those responsible for planning and managing their achievement.
+However, the benefits of a project are typically realised after project completion.
+This often leaves no one responsible during the realisation phase and often no structure through which to manage this key phase.
+For benefits realisation to work it is crucial to identify clear benefits (early in the change life-cycle) and to assign ownership to those responsible for planning and managing their achievement.

-Central goals of the process are to bring structure, accountability, clarity and discipline to the definition and delivery of the benefits in business projects.
-It is therefore a key aspect of programme management and relates to other business processes, such as portfolio management, and must start in the earliest stages of the change/project cycle (well before sign off of a full Business Case).
-Effective realisation planning enables organisations to maximise the potential benefits from the change or investment.
-It must also identify and manage the changes that will be required, including managing any resistance that may be encountered.
+It is therefore a key aspect of programme and portfolio management and must start in the earliest stages of the change/project cycle (well before the sign-off of a full Business Case).
+Effective realisation planning enables organisations to maximise the potential results from the change or investment.
+It must also identify and manage the changes that will be required to maximise the planned benefits.
 These changes themselves may well need to be managed carefully as part of a change management programme.

-Even more importantly, once staff have seen this in practice, the success of the change process can rise in leaps, literally.
+Even more importantly, once staff have seen it in practice, the success of change efforts will rise in leaps, literally.

-When implemented fully, it provides a ‘framework’ for defining and most importantly delivering real results from Business Improvement and Change programmes.
+When implemented consistently, it provides a highly practical ‘framework’ for ensuring real results from Business Improvement and Change programmes.

 The most obvious thing to say is that experience shows that organisations do not find this task easy at all.
-Large-scale evidence suggests that businesses are not abundant in skills or track record in doing this in a formal way.
+Large-scale evidence suggests that businesses are not rich in track record or skills in managing this process in a formal way.

 What are the things that typically have to improve most?